jruby/activerecord-jdbc-adapter/README.txt

       require 'jdbc_adapter'
     end

-3. Configure your database.yml to use the <code>jdbc</code> adapter.
-For mysql, postgres, derby, oracle, hsqldb, h2, and informix you can simply configure the database in the normal Rails style.
-If you use one of the convenience 'activerecord-jdbcXXX-adapter' adapters, be sure and put a 'jdbc' prefix in front of the databas adapter name as below.
+3. Configure your database.yml in the normal Rails style.

+   Legacy configuration: If you use one of the convenience 'activerecord-jdbcXXX-adapter' adapters, you can still put a 'jdbc' prefix in front of the databas adapter name as below.

     development:
       adapter: jdbcmysql